 Why is online reputation management important for your medical practice?

 Physician online reputation management is especially relevant for medical practices due to high competition and the continuous struggle for patient loyalty and trust.
 Most patients start their search online and rely on reviews when choosing a healthcare provider.
 In fact, 90% of US patients use online reviews to evaluate physicians according to a Software Advice survey.
 Recommendations of close friends and relatives have been replaced by client testimonials.

 A clinic’s client visit rate might drop by a third if a physician gets negative media coverage or online reviews.

 Often, a physician’s reputation is severely harmed by:

 - Association with an embarrassing public incident

 - Negative media coverage

 - A malpractice lawsuit

-Online reputation management lets healthcare providers improve their rating and turn patients into their best advocates and marketers with the help of positive online reviews, replies to patients’ concerns, patient experience coverage, etc.
+Online reputation management for physicians improves their rating and turns patients into their best advocates and marketers with the help of positive online reviews, replies to patients’ concerns, patient experience coverage, etc.